any-docs/css/content/reference/properties/content/index.md

 ### Element replacement with `<gradient>`

 This example demonstrates how an element's contents can be replaced by any type of `<image>`, in this case, a CSS gradient.
-The element's contents are replaced with a {{cssxref("gradient/linear-gradient", "linear-gradient()")}}.
+The element's contents are replaced with a `linear-gradient()`.
 We provide alt text because all images should be described for accessibility.

 #### HTML